-DocumentListener interface which allows you to hook into interesting document events like document loading, page changes, page clicks, and more.
-Have a look at the
+DocumentListener interface, which allows you to hook into interesting document events like document loading, page changes, page clicks, and more.
+Have a look at

-CustomLayoutExample of the catalog app which, among other examples, showcase
+CustomLayoutExample of the Catalog app, both of which, among other examples, showcase

 Add a document listener to a

 addDocumentListener() method.
 You can register as many document listeners as you like:

 PdfFragment removes all previously registered listeners inside its

 If you want to stop receiving document events on a listener, simply provide the listener instance to

 removeDocumentListener().
 Performance wise, you are encouraged to unregister the listener as soon as you don’t need it anymore, e.g. inside your activity’s

 DocumentListener interface provides callback methods for important and interesting document events: